ysyk2021/grit-and-growth-how-to-develop-resilience-and-perseverance-for-a-fulfilling-life/src/chapter-2-3.md

-Understanding Grit and Growth Mindset - The Benefits of Developing Grit and Growth Mindset
+The Benefits of Developing Grit and Growth Mindset
 ===================================================================================================

 Developing grit and a growth mindset are essential for achieving success in life, but they also provide many other benefits.
 In this chapter, we will explore the benefits of developing grit and a growth mindset.